 - The current ratio is one measure of GovGuam's ability to pay its shortterm obligations.
 The current ratio compares total current assets and liabilities.
 A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
-This measure is that of only the General Fund, the primary operating fund of GovGuam. - At September 30, 2006, GovGuam's General Fund had a ratio of current assets to current liabilities of 0.15 to 1.
-This indicates that GovGuam has 15 cents of current assets to pay for every \$1 of current liabilities and is considered an unfavorable indicator of liquidity, and continues a decline which began in previous periods.
+This measure is that of only the General Fund, the primary operating fund of GovGuam. - At September 30, 2007, GovGuam's General Fund had a ratio of current assets to current liabilities of 0.17 to 1.
+This indicates that GovGuam has 17 cents of current assets to pay for every \$1 of current liabilities and is considered an unfavorable indicator of liquidity, and is consistent with the ratio of prior years.

-Quick Ratio How is our short-term cash position?
+Ouick Ratio How is our short-term cash position?